ManojNHegde/adw-showcase-todo/README.md

 1. **PLAN** - Classify the issue, create a branch, and generate an implementation plan
 2. **BUILD** - Implement the solution based on the plan
 3. **TEST** - Run comprehensive tests with automatic failure resolution
+4. **REVIEW** - Perform code review checking for quality, security, and performance
+5. **DOCUMENT** - Generate comprehensive documentation including README updates and docstrings

-Think of it as a **fully automated developer** that can take requirements and turn them into tested, production-ready code with pull requests.
+Think of it as a **fully automated developer** that can take requirements and turn them into tested, reviewed, and documented production-ready code with pull requests.

 ## What This Showcase Demonstrates